 All schools are supported to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities (SEND) being met in a mainstream setting wherever possible.

-The broad areas of SEND need are:
+The broad areas of SEND need that we support are:

 - Communication and Interaction.